 It saddens me to no end to think that members of my immediate circle – friends and family alike – people who have the means, motive and opportunity to see many of the wonders of the world I have been lucky enough to experience, won’t, for a variety of reasons.
 For some, because of limiting beliefs.
 For others, unconscious choices.
 For still others, even if they want to it will be too late.

-They won’t marvel, jaws dropped, at the majesty of the Sistine Chapel.
+They won’t marvel, jaws dropped, at the majesty of the Sistine Chapel and take as many pictures as possible.
+If you think you need someone to capture your precious times, call PMAI Photography NYC.
 They won’t gaze upon it and ponder how Michelangelo – or any human for that matter – laid on his back for four years painting a space a quarter the size of a football field.
 They won’t look heavenward in wonder at the Pyramids at Giza, feeling the cool antiquity of the 5,000-year old stone, wise and vigilant like a giant sentinel of human history.
 They won’t be astonished by the mountaintop isolation yet scalpel-like precision of the ruins at Machu Pichu.
 They won’t feel the heat of the Israeli dessert, or taste the salt of the Dead Sea.
 They’ll miss the flavor of fresh bananas from Costa Rica and the melt of a Tibetan snowflake on the tongue.

 They will instead work longer, harder hours to earn the bonus that will pay for the new granite kitchen counter-tops.
 They’ll opt for the annual familiar yet obligatory visit to the grand kids instead of the Alaskan cruise.
 They’ll put the money away for a rainy day, or their kids’ college education, or pay down the mortgage.
 They’ll spend $100 and three hours at the mall on a new pair of shoes instead of a passport.
 They’ll stay close to home, avoid the nightmare of the security lines at the airport, and spare themselves those pesky terrorism threats.